Optimal detection of weak positive latent dependence between two sequences of multiple tests: Theoretical justification

 \begin{theorem} Under Assumption~\ref{a:sto_ord}, the region described by Theorem~\ref{thm:undetectable} is the interior of the complement of the region described by Theorem~\ref{thm:adaptive}.
 In particular, the detectable region is entirely described by inequality~\eqref{eq:Q1}. \end{theorem}

 The asymptotic optimality of the proposed $\widehat{\mathcal{D}}$ is encapsulated in Theorem~\ref{thm:boundary}.
-It implies that whenever detection of weak positive latent dependence is possible, there does not exist a test that can outperform~\eqref{eq:adaptive_test}, because it can already achieve asymptotically zero error.
-Specifically, it can perform as well as the the optimal likelihood ratio test, but has the added benefit that it is entirely data-driven and automatically adapts to the unknown values of $\beta$, $\beta_k$, $F^0_k$, and $F^1_k$ under both $H_0$ and $H_A$.
+It implies that whenever detection of weak positive latent dependence is possible, \eqref{eq:adaptive_test} already achieves asymptotically zero error.
+In other words, it can perform as well as the the optimal likelihood ratio test, but has the added benefit that it is entirely data-driven and automatically adapts to the unknown values of $\beta$, $\beta_k$, $F^0_k$, and $F^1_k$ under both $H_0$ and $H_A$.

 For a concrete example of the detection boundary, suppose that